raffo93p/sfdx-easy-sources/README.md

 Based on the source type, this plugin provides the following commands:
-- Split: Splits the resources into various csv files, and eventually an xml containing all the tags that weren't split
+- **Split**: Splits the resources into various CSV files, and creates an XML file containing all the tags that weren't split
-- Merge: Merges back all the resources previously split
+- **Merge**: Merges back all the resources previously split from CSV files into XML format
-- Upsert: It's like the split, but goes on upsert.
-- Updatekey: Maybe sometimes a developer changes something on the csv file, this command simply updates the key for that record
+- **Upsert**: Similar to split, but adds new entries to existing CSV files instead of recreating them
+- **Updatekey**: Updates the `_tagid` column when developers make changes directly in CSV files
-- Delete: Bulk deletes a single permission from all the resources of the same type (only applies to Profiles, PermissionSets and Record Types)
+- **Delete**: Bulk deletes a single permission from all resources of the same type (only applies to Profiles, PermissionSets and Record Types)
-- Minify: Bulk deletes each entry that doesn't add value to the file (example: a permission in a profile xml which has all permissions set to false)
+- **Minify**: Removes entries that don't add value to the file (available for profiles, permissionsets, objecttranslations, and translations)
-- Clean: Bulk deletes all the references that are not present in the target org or in the repository
+- **Clean**: Removes all references that are not present in the target org or in the repository
-- Clearempty: Removes empty CSV files and folders from the generated CSV files (available for Object Translations and Translations)
+- **Clearempty**: Removes empty CSV files and folders from the generated CSV files (available for profiles, permissionsets, objecttranslations, and translations)
+- **AreAligned**: Validates alignment between XML and CSV representations, ensuring data integrity with logic or string comparison modes

 # Disclaimer
 - Please experiment at first inside a dummy project!